Still believe double denim is a fashion faux pas? Forget about it, mon ami.

 How To Wear Double-Denim

-Now you know the yes’s and no’s of double denim, we’ve found five fetching ways to wear all-over denim.
+Now you know the do’s and don’ts of double denim, we’ve found five fetching ways to wear all-over denim.
 Some are more classic while others are of-the-minute trends and are certainly worth experimenting with.
 Above all, be true to your style personality.
 There’s no room for error with double denim.

 Double Denim Light & Shade